 North Raleigh Judo Club

-Sensei Rob Olevsky (3rd degree Blackbelt in Judo) is the chief instructor of the judo program at Karate International of Raleigh.
-Mr. Olevsky took over instruction for the club from it's previous instructor Bill Dearing, 4th degree Black Belt, when Mr. Dearing moved to California.
+Sensei Rob Olevsky, 4th Degree Black Belt in Judo, is the chief instructor of the Judo program at Karate International of Raleigh.
+Mr. Olevsky took over instruction for the club from it's previous instructor Bill Dearing, 5th degree Black Belt, when Mr. Dearing moved to California.
 Mr Olevsky expects the club to continue to grow and impact judo in the Raleigh, Triangle area in a positive manor.
+The North Raleigh Judo Club is a USJA Judo Club and Mr. Olevsky is currently at 4th Degree Black Belt with USJA.
+He is also one of only two USJA Certified Rank Examiners in North Carolina.

 How do I get started?

 Most new Judo students start by coming in to try our introductory program to give Judo a try.
 We have a short introductory program that allows you to try out three classes before you make any decisions.
 If you are new to Judo and the martial arts in general, you can pay $29.50 and take the three classes and get a new "student uniform".
-Judo classes for beginner are Mondays at 6:00p.m. and Saturdays at 11:30 a.m.
+Judo classes for beginner are offered three days per week.
+Most new students choose to attend twice a week.
+We allow you to select the days that work for you and even vary those days week to week to help you with a flexible schedule.
 We like to do a short orientation before the class, and fit new students for their uniforms.
-So, the first time you come, we set an appointment for 30 minutes prior to the class times above.
+So, the first time you come, we set an appointment for 30 minutes prior to the class times.
+Our orientations are available on Monday and Wednesday evenings as well as Saturday mornings.

 Does Karate International have facilities for changing clothes?